Aberdeen mayor fines himself $500 over failure to disclose Tesla stock

 “My duty was just to negotiate the contract,” he said.
 “I had no bad intentions.”

 He also noted that Tesla initially contacted the city with interest in installing a charging station somewhere in Aberdeen before he became mayor last January.
-The company has charging stations in Burlington, Centralia, Ellensburg, Kennewick and Ritzville.
+The company has charging stations in Burlington, Skagit County; Centralia; Ellensburg; Kennewick and Ritzville, Adams County.

 Once he charges himself with the fine and pays it to the city, Larson said the contract with Tesla will be voided.
-He intends to present a new contract to the council for a vote on Jan.
+He intends to present a new contract for a vote on Jan.
 25 and anticipates the council will approve it.

 The station has been operating since mid-December at the corner of Wishkah and F streets.
-It’s located in what will be part of the parking area for the future Gateway Center, planned as a 20,000-square-foot building housing a visitors and tourism center the county’s various enterprise and economic-development organizations, plus retail and meeting space.
+It’s located in what will be part of the parking area for the future Gateway Center, planned as a 20,000-square-foot building housing a visitors and tourism center, the county’s various enterprise and economic-development organizations, plus retail and meeting space.

 “We’re going to go ahead and do it right,” Larson said.